Gioo96/Control_laboratory/README.md

 # Control laboratory
-Control laboratories by using DC servomotor with inertial load, DC servomotor with resonant load, balancing robot.
+Control laboratories by using DC servomotor with inertial load, DC servomotor with resonant load and balancing robot.
 For each one of the following activity, the performance of the different control methods are validated before in the Simulink platform and later on the real system in the laboratory.
 ## Lab 0: Position PID–control of a DC servomotor
 The model of the DC servomotor with inertial load is derived and the position control system for the DC servomotor based on a standard PID controller is designed.
 Specifically, the design is carried out in the frequency domain (i.e Bode’s method).
 By doing so, some unknown values of the motor parameters, including the static and viscous friction, are assumed to be known.
 In the last part of the laboratory they are estimated and they will used in the next activities.\